Male Postpartum Depression

 At times, symptoms may be masked by the lack of sleep and exhaustion that is expected following the birth of a child.
 However, PPD is not the same as "baby blues."
 Symptoms of baby blues may include feeling overwhelmed, irritable, or crying due to the significant lifestyle change, exhaustion, worrying over the baby’s health, and sleep deprivation that comes with a newborn – along with a fluctuation in hormone levels following childbirth.
 Symptoms of this type of depression in men may occur during the pregnancy (the perinatal period) or once the baby has been delivered (the postpartum period).

 "Baby blues" often dissipate in the short term.
 PPD, on the other hand, is a diagnosable mental illness with persistent symptoms that often require therapeutic intervention.
 It may also last for an extended period after birth.
-It can be vital to seek support from healthcare providers or a mental health professional if you believe that yourself or a loved one may be living with paternal depression after the birth or adoption of a child.
+It can be helpful to seek support from healthcare providers or a mental health professional if you believe that yourself or a loved one may be living with paternal depression after the birth or adoption of a child.

 Getty/jeffbergen